midlantica/LovelyBunchOfCoconuts/content/quotes/Thomas-Sowell/There-are-no-solutions-Thomas-Sowell 2.md

 title: "There are no solutions"
 ---

-## "There are no solutions.
-There are only trade-offs."
+## "There are no solutions; there are only trade-offs."

 Thomas Sowell